But do you know why wine and cheese are such natural pairing partners?

 - Go bold!
 Adding edible flowers to a cheese platter can take it to a whole new level, so let your creative side come out with some quirky additions that are sure to wow your guests.

-Which wine with which cheese?
+So - which wine pairs best with which cheese?

 Sauvignon Blanc - A great go-to is Goats cheese (we love Cranky Goat cheese, which is produced right here in Marlborough).
 Other cheeses such as Asiago, Gouda, and Gruyere also go well with a good Sauv.

 Pinot Gris – Because of its high acidity, Pinot Gris is a great wine to cleanse the palate.
-Try a Muenster, Gouda, Edam or Ricotta (we love the fresh Italian cheeses that Vivavio over in Nelson make).
+Try a Muenster, Gouda, Edam or Ricotta (we love the fresh Italian cheeses that Viavio over in Nelson make).
 Conveniently, we've got an award-winning Pinot Gris, and it's a stunner with cheese!

 Rosé – Dry and fruity, Rosé is best served with